getodk/docs/odkx-src/docs-tech-guide.rst

    #.
 Use your terminal to clone the repository.

-      You should already be in the :file:`odkx` directory, with the virtual environment active.
+      You should already be in the :file:`odk-x` directory, with the virtual environment active.

       .. tabs::